Have a question relating to our recruitment process or vacancies? Here are some frequently asked questions.

 Preparation for your interview may seem like hard work – however, if you are fully prepared you will definitely feel more confident on the day and deliver a better performance.
-Think about your achievements and the details of what happened, what went well, the outcome and what your learned.
+Think about your achievements and the details of what happened, what went well, the outcome and what you learned.
 Review your behaviours, looking at the criteria and behaviours required for the role try and think about what questions you may be asked and how you might respond to them.

-For some jobs there may be a 2nd interview stage and or presentation.
+For some jobs there may be a 2nd interview stage and/or presentation.
 At this stage you may wish to study further by focusing on the key skills for the role and preparing more detailed examples of what actions you have taken in certain situations.

 Successful at interview stage

 Once advised that you have been successful at interview stage, we will request a copy of your right to work/passport for verification purposes.
 On receipt of this we will issue a conditional offer of employment via email.
-We will also ask you to progress and obtain a Disclosure Scotland application which can be progressed on-line with a fee of £25.00.
+We will also ask you to progress and obtain a Disclosure Scotland application which can be progressed online with a fee of £25.00.
 This amount will be reimbursed to you within the first month of starting with us, provided all stages of the recruitment process are successful.

-Depending on the role you will either be requested to complete an on-line medical questionnaire for our non-safety roles or be invited to a face-to-face medical, drug & alcohol screen with our medical provider in Glasgow.
+Depending on the role you will either be asked to complete an online medical questionnaire for our non-safety roles or be invited to a face-to-face medical, drug & alcohol screen with our medical provider in Glasgow.
 Full details will be provided and we will incur the initial medical costs.
 Any additional medical related costs e.g. GP reports, ECGs, specialised eyesight reports etc. are met with the candidate.
 Results are usually received from the provider within 5-7 days from the date of the medical and whether you are successful or not at meeting the standard you will be advised by email.

 We will be in touch with your appointment letter, contract and new starter forms at on-boarding stage.